 I grew at the foot of the Rocky Mountains in Colorado.
 Skiing was a passionate past time for my family.
 My grandfather used to go backcountry skiing at places like Winter Park long before they were actually ski resorts.
 On the other hand, Laura had only been once growing up.
 But one of our very first vacations together as a couple was skiing in upstate New York.
 But skiing in Dubai?
 We had to try this!

-Ski Dubai is a legend.
+This place is legendary.
 This indoor ski park in the Mall of the Emirates has been featured on all the travel shows and magazines.
 Whatever you might imagine skiing in Dubai to be like, we promise you that it’s better!

-Ski Dubai is fascinating.
+This place is fascinating.
 The snow quality is quite good.
 Since the sun doesn’t shine on it, it doesn’t get icy.
 The run is a little short for our taste (at around 400 meters), but it is cool to think you are doing this in the desert.
-Inside Ski Dubai, it’s a year-round temperature of 30 °F (-1 °C).
+Inside on the slopes, it’s a year-round temperature of 30 °F (-1 °C).

 Skiing in Dubai is an almost surreal experience.
 You can experience winter’s chill on real snow knowing that it is blazing hot outside.
 Ski Dubai was amazing!